-Preheat the oven to 350°F. Line an 8-inch square baking dish with foil, leaving an overhang.
+- Preheat the oven to 350°F. Line an 8-inch square metal baking dish with foil, leaving an overhang.

-Pour the mixture into the prepared pan.
-Bake until the cheesecake is set but still slightly jiggly in the center, about 45 minutes.
-Do no overbake.
+- Pour the mixture into the prepared pan.
+Bake at 300°F until the cheesecake is set but still slightly jiggly in the center, about 35 minutes.
+Do not overbake.

-On a heat-safe work surface, sprinkle the tops of each square with sugar and torch the tops with a kitchen torch until it turns a deep amber color.
-Alternatively, use a broiler to brown the sugar.
+- Sprinkle the tops of each square with sugar and torch the tops with a kitchen torch until it turns a deep amber color.
+Alternatively, use a broiler to brown the sugar (just don’t walk away – it goes from bruleed to black fast!).
 Refrigerate until ready to serve.